bhurghundii/bhurghundii.github.io/_articles/6DecisionFatigue.md

 I built www.pickoneatrandom.com for making decisions on things I had to make often but don't really care about.
 Things like "What food are we going to order today?" or "What type of coding problem are we going to solve?"

-The way it works is simple: you add a deck, add items to the deck and then you get a random item from the deck, once a day.
+The way it works is simple: you add a list, add items to the list and then you get a random item from the list, once a day.
 You can't go back and "roll the dice" for a different item.

 ## How it works

-You always start with no decks.
-You can create a deck by:
+You always start with no lists.
+You can create a list by:

-1. Hitting "Add a new deck" and enter a name for the deck
+1. Hitting "Add a new list" and enter a name for the list
 2. Hitting "Add a new item" and enter a name for the item
 3. Add as many items as you want
 4. Go back to the main screen and voila!
 You get one thing random,

 ## I am lazy - give me cards to start with

-There are pre-defined decks that you can use if you are feeling lazy.
+There are pre-defined lists that you can use if you are feeling lazy.
 I have a few that I use for my own personal use and I hope you find them useful too.

 # On data storage and privacy

 There is no back-end so no data syncing: the app stores the data locally on your machine.
-I don't have any access to your decks.
+I don't have any access to your lists.

 Regarding privacy, I use Google Analytics to track usage.
 I just go after traffic data because I need to know how many people are using the app so I don't get screwed by AWS bills.